greggersaurus/OpenSteamController/ReverseEngineering/README.md

  and more knowledge is gained about the Steam Controller.

 1. Dig through function that seems to be related to jingle (fnc0x00003934, fnc0x000079b0)
+    1. Looks like GPIO0_18 is related to haptics somehow?
+        1. Ohm it out!
+        1. Maybe need to get Trackpad ASIC setup before haptics work???
     1. Need to simulate CT32B0 IRQ to figure out what actually makes haptic vibrate?
+        1. Make sure this gets captured appropriately in vcf_wired_controller_d0g_57bf5c10.c
+        1. Look back through PIO0_18 being set as input and being read...
+            1. Looks like this may be how haptics are activated?
     1. Work back and see where values are being pulled from on-chip flash and try modifying?
-    1. Looks like there is also path where jingles can come from EEPROM...????
+    1. Looks like there is also path where jingles can come from EEPROM... (i.e. looking for magic work 0xbead from 0x800 in EEPROM)????
         1. Did Valve implement a USB function to write to EEPROM generically (or specifically for this purpose)?
 1. Add I2C related handling function to gdbCmdFile and gdbCustomCmds
     1. Common sub-function in fnc0x00005fbc()?